BardicDefense/purple-hack/README.md

 ## Experience & Leveling

 You gain experience primarily through recovering treasure and then **spending it**.
 1sp spent = 1XP.
-Money spent on purchasing or repairing equipment and on monthly upkeep costs does not count toward XP.
+Money spent on purchasing or repairing equipment, spellcasting services, and on monthly upkeep costs does not count toward XP.
 Money spent on acquiring retainers and personally conducted magical research does count towards XP.
 In general, you can flavor this spending as martial training, carousing, philanthropy, greasing palms, investing in local faction relations, or any number of other in-world expenditures, limited only by your imagination.

 XP from magical research is earned when the research is completed.
 Failing at magical research does earn XP.